lupyuen/lupyuen.github.io/src/expander.md

 [(Source)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/boards/risc-v/bl602/bl602evb/include/board.h#L104)

-But not this...
+But this MISO Pin Definition is no-no...

 ```c
 //  GPIO 3 for MISO is NOT OK (Oops!)
 #define BOARD_SPI_MISO (GPIO_PIN3 | GPIO_INPUT | GPIO_PULLUP | GPIO_FUNC_SPI)
 ```

+_8 possible pins for MISO?
+Wow that's a lot of choices!_

 BL602 / BL604 gives us incredible flexibility in selecting the pins...

-But we might __pick the wrong pin__ by mistake.
+But we might __pick the wrong pin__ by mistake!

 (Looks like an extreme form of STM32's Alternate Pin Functions)